ATTENTION! Information on the public traffic:

 Mohammed Hijjo: Microgrid Energy Management for Buildings Subject to Grid Outages

 Characterization of patient-derived tumor-associated macrophages and setup of an in vitro model

 Marco Zeiger, Nanotechnologie Funktionaler Energiespeichermaterialien:

 Doctoral Colloquia of the Faculty NT

-You will find a calendar overview of the defences in our faculty
+Here you will find a calendar overview of the defences of our faculty.

-Note on the announcement of the dates of the doctoral colloquia:
+Notes on the setting of dates for the doctoral colloquia:

-In order to fix the dates for promotion colloquia, it is necessary to ask the promotion office in advance.
+In order to set dates for doctoral colloquia, a request must be made to the doctoral office in ADVANCE.